Basic Alliance for the Rescue of K-9's

 & FOSTERING IN THE PORTLAND METRO AREA

 The dogs below are available for adoption and would love to meet you.
 Learn more about them by clicking their photo and viewing their profile.
-To start the adoption process, apply here.
+To start the adoption process, send us an email with the name of the dog you'd like to discuss.

 These are some of the rescue dogs who are in new homes thanks to people like you who apply to adopt a dog or support us via donations.